 Available boosts include:

-- Anytime UK Calls Boost: Inclusive calls to UK landlines and mobiles at anytime (£7.50).
+- Unlimited UK Calls Boost: Inclusive calls to UK landlines and mobiles at anytime (£5).

-- International Saver Boost: Discounted calls to all international destinations (£2.50).
+- International Saver Boost: Discounted calls to a number of international destinations (£2.50).

 TalkTalk offer discounted mobile phone services to their residential customers, using the Vodafone network.
 Under the terms of that partnership they can only offer 2G and 3G services - but that seems to suit the roughly 400,000 customers who have at least one mobile with them.